 My research focuses on the neurobiology of addiction.
 I utilize electrophysiological, neurochemical, and behavioral approaches to study neuroadaptations in brain substrates during alcohol and nicotine dependence and codependence.
-My research has been funded by grants from the National Institutes of Health (NIH) for the past twenty-eight years.
-My lab is currently staffed by a postdoctoral fellow, five graduate students, and thirty-five undergraduate students.
-I am grateful for internal support from BYU as well as the amazing students under my purview
+My research has been funded by grants from the National Institutes of Health (NIH) for the past thirty years.
+My lab is currently staffed by a postdoctoral fellow, three graduate students, and thirty-five undergraduate students.
+I am grateful for internal support from BYU as well as the amazing students under my purview.

 - Fellow from Arnold and Mabel Beckman Foundation, 2016

 - Wood, R. L., Karlinsey, K. S., Thompson, A. D., Rigby, M. N., Boatright, G. D., Pitt, W., Cook, A. (2018).
 Baseline effects of lysophosphatidylcholine and nerve growth factor in a rat model of sciatic nerve regeneration after crush injury.
 Neural Regeneration Research, 13(5), 846-853.

 - Cook, A., Karlinsey, K., Thompson, A., Wood, R., Rigby, M., Coffin, S., Roeder, B. (2017).
 Nerve Regeneration Using Lysophosphatidylcholine and Multiple Treatments of Nerve Growth Factor.
 Tissue Engineering, 23(S1), S-37.

 - Wood, R. L., Pitt, W., Steffensen, S., & Cook, A. (2016).
 A comparison of lysophosphatidylcholine and crush injury in a rat model of sciatic nerve regeneration.
 Adv Tissue Eng Regen Med Open Access, 1(2), 00008.